When Large Language Models are Reliable for Judging Empathic Communication: Results

 Following norms in the LLM-as-judge literature where median expert annotations are treated as ground truth and performance is evaluated as a classification task~\cite{gabriel2024can, yang2024social, ziems2024can, zhang2023wider}, we report F1 scores and compare them to contextualized Cohen's Kappa values.
 Figure \ref{fig:f1-kappa-main} presents Cohen's kappa values, multi-class F1 scores, and the average and range of binary F1 scores derived by selecting a single threshold to split the rating scale, and calculated across all possible thresholds for the datasets using median expert annotations as the ground truth.
 While F1 scores are useful for incorporating the trade-offs of false positives and false negatives when reporting classification performance, F1-scores for subjective, multi-class annotations face several limitations.

 First, classification metrics can obscure nuanced performance differences.
 On one hand, F1 scores can mask moderate inter-rater reliability when classes are highly imbalanced.
 A high F1 score can be achieved by accurately predicting a disproportionately large majority class, while agreement on minority classes remains poor like in the case of ``Emotional Reactions'' from EPITOME.
 On the other hand, low F1 scores may conceal relatively high inter-rater reliability because classification metrics rely on a single ground truth and thus miss important nuances like off-by-one errors~\cite{groh2022towards}.
-For example, Figure \ref{fig:f1-kappa-main} shows relatively high ($\kappa_w$) for expert agreement on ``Explorations'' in EPITOME and ``Practical Advice'' in Perceived Empathy, yet this relative performance compared to the other sub-components is not mirrored in corresponding multi-class F1 scores because F1 penalizes any deviation from exact label matches.
+For example, Figure~\ref{fig:f1-kappa-main} shows relatively high ($\kappa_w$) for expert agreement on ``Explorations'' in EPITOME and ``Practical Advice'' in Perceived Empathy, yet this relative performance compared to the other sub-components is not mirrored in corresponding multi-class F1 scores because F1 penalizes any deviation from exact label matches.

 Second, F1 scores are sensitive to the rating scale.
 The F1 score random guessing baseline varies inversely with the number of categories, which complicates comparisons between annotation scales.
 For example, for experts, we find average F1 scores of 63.9 for sub-components in EPITOME (3 categories) but only 32.0 for Perceived Empathy (7 categories) reflecting sensitivity to rating scales rather than actual accuracy differences.
-Additionally, F1 scores are sensitive to class imbalance, a common issue when using rating scales where some ratings may be over-represented in the data.
-This can distort the final F1 score by disproportionately penalizing misclassifications of rare classes.